asif-008/Data-Analysis-of-The-Most-Voted-Titles-on-IMDB/README.md

 ## Overview

-A data visualization and analysis project on the movies and tv serieses with more than 100,000 votes on the IMDB website.
+A data visualization and analysis project on the movies and tv series with more than 100,000 votes on the IMDB website.

 ## Data Collection